 Is there a support group for people suffering from keloids?
 Yes!
 I love the Keloid and Hypertrophic Scars Support Group on Facebook.
 You’ll find a ton of member support and success stories there.

-If you liked my keloid treatment story, please share it on Pinterest.
-Thank you!
+If you found my keloid treatment story helpful, please share it on Pinterest.
+Thank you for your support!

 Sign-up for our monthly newsletter for updates and more.
 We promise we won't spam you!
 Feel free to unsubscribe anytime.